-- 1. Power On FC Fiber Laser Marker.
-Flip the power switch located at the back of the machine to the "On" position.
-This will turn on the power to the machine. - 2.
-Turn On Laser.
-To power the laser up, press the "Laser Source" button on the front of the machine. - 3.
-Power on Laptop.
-Power on the laptop and allow Windows to load.
-Be sure the provided USB cord is connecting the laptop to the laser marker (see assembly). - 4.
+- 1. Power On Machine.
+Flip the red power switch on the side of the machine to the "Up" position This will turn on the power to the machine and PC, and begin to boot the computer.
+Wait for Windows to load. - 2.
 Open Marker.
-Double-Click the Marker shortcut on the laptop's desktop and allow program to open. - 5.
+Double-Click the Marker shortcut on your computer's desktop and allow program to open. - 3.
 Create Design.
 There are several different design tools that can assist with creating vector lines within Marker.
-If you have a preexisting file you want to use instead, go to step 6. - 6.
+If you have a preexisting file you want to use instead, go to step 4. - 4.
 Import Design File.
 If a design is already created, select "File" in Marker and then select "Import Bitmap File..." if you are wanting to etch a bitmap.
 Select "Import Vector File..." if you want to etch a vector file.
-This will open a search window for you to locate the file you want to work with. - 7.
+This will open a search window for you to locate the file you want to work with.
+DXF files are the most common file used and are recommended to be used when working with Vector files. - 5.
 Remove Lens Cap.
-Gently pull down on the lens cap and place in a secure area.
-You will want to put the lens cap back on when you are done using your fiber laser. - 8.
+Ensure lens cap is removed so material alignment and beam output can be completed. - 6.
+Focus.
+You can now ensure that the focus lens is in proper focus to your material. - 7.
 Position Material.
-Use the red beam as a guide to position your material to the laser.
+Use the red beam as a guide to position your material to the laser by having a vector or bitmap loaded and pressing the F1 key on your keyboard.
 Never mark any unknown material without first consulting the manufacturer or MSDSonline.com.
-NEVER cut PVC. - 9.
-Focus.
-You can now ensure that the focus lens is in proper focus to your material using the two red dots present in the work area. - 10.
+NEVER cut or mark PVC. - 8.
 Set Marking Parameters.
 Your parameters will depend on the specifics of the project.
-We suggest doing material testing prior to starting a new job for the first time. - 11.
+We suggest doing material testing prior to starting a new job for the first time. - 10.
 Start Job.
-If foot switch is connected, you can begin the job by pressing it down.
-Alternatively, you can click F2 on your keyboard, click the "Mark" button in the software or press the "Run Job" button on the front of the machine.
+You can begin the job by pressing the footswitch.
+Alternatively, you can click F2 on your keyboard or click the "Mark" button in the software.
 Once the laser has started operating, it will need to be closely monitored by the operator.
 Never leave a working laser unattended.
+Never operate the marking system without wearing the supplied safety goggles.